Hey Soul was written by MADAMMƎ and produced by Grammy award winners Steve Baughman and Alex Elena (Two Beards Productions).

 confidence to lead her own project.
 "You'd think after 10 years of experience that I would trust every decision I make and always know what I want, where I wanna go, but I'm not that person.
 Sometimes I go right, and think... wait, should I be going left?!
 What I understood with time and help is that what matters most is writing with what you have and with who you are.
 As an artist, that's all you can do really, the closest to perfection you'll get is authenticity."

-She's now preparing her debut album produced by Arthur Caget (NuTone) which includes Hey Soul, a single scheduled for release on January 22, 2018.
-It was written by herself and produced by Grammy Award winners Steve Baughman and Alex Elena (Two Beards Productions) "I wrote this song out of frustration and impatience, which I feel often enough, but rarely harness for creative purposes.
+In 2018, she releases Hey Soul and Who I Am, written by herself and produced by Grammy Award winners Steve Baughman and Alex Elena (Two Beards Productions) "I wrote this song (Hey Soul) out of frustration and impatience, which I feel often enough, but rarely harness for creative purposes.
 I was alone in my

 home studio, wondering what I was gonna become now that I was out of school" she says.
 "It's about feeling lost and asking for direction.
 I'd say this song is a prayer."

-Her new album offers a taste of smooth soul and urban pop, reminiscent of a bill packed with world-class artists such as Jessie Ware, Julia Michaels, and Alice Russell.
-However, it smolders with Madamme's uniquely tender yet tough delivery, influenced by jazz greats Sarah Vaughan and Ella Fitzgerald
+She's now preparing her debut album produced by Arthur Caget (NuTone), it offers a taste of smooth soul and urban pop, reminiscent of a bill packed with world-class artists such as Jessie Ware, Julia Michaels, and Alice Russell.
+However, it smolders with MadammƎ's uniquely tender yet tough delivery, influenced by jazz greats Sarah Vaughan and Ella Fitzgerald

 and pop voices such as Cat Power.
 Her vocals have been described as